-facts and circumstances involved in Prospective Client's litigation.
-Other reasonably foreseeable adverse consequences may include the fact that, because of the firm's ongoing relationship with Witness Client, the duty of loyalty to Prospective Client may conflict with the duty of loyalty to Witness Client, and Attorney could be disinclined to seek documents that Witness Client might consider confidential or sensitive out of concern for the ongoing relationship with Witness Client.
+absent informed written consent from Witness Client, which will require disclosure to Witness Client of the relevant facts and circumstances involved in Prospective Client's litigation.
+Other reasonably foreseeable adverse consequences include the risk that, because of the firm's ongoing relationship with Witness Client, the duty of loyalty to Prospective Client may conflict with the duty of loyalty to Witness Client, and Prospective Client may be concerned that, because of the ongoing relationship with Witness Client, Attorney could be hesitant to seek documents that Witness Client might consider confidential or sensitive.
+In addition, Attorney should disclose to Prospective Client the risk that Witness Client will contest the subpoena, and without the consent of Witness Client, Attorney will not be able to pursue enforcement of the subpoena against Witness Client.